oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/security.md

 - California Consumer Privacy Act (CCPA)
 - Other applicable local privacy laws

+### Regulatory Compliance Assessment

+**Age Verification and Online Safety Laws**: We have assessed the impact of the UK's Online Safety Act and similar age verification legislation worldwide on our services.
+As a productivity plugin for Obsidian that does not host user-generated content, facilitate social interactions, or provide access to content harmful to minors, age verification requirements do not directly apply to our plugin.

+For beta program subscriptions, age verification is handled by our payment platform Ko-fi and their payment providers (PayPal and Stripe).
+[Ko-fi's Terms of Service require users to be 18 years or older to create an account](https://more.ko-fi.com/terms), and payment processors maintain their own age verification measures during transactions.
+This verification responsibility lies with the payment platform, not with our plugin service.

+Users under 13 are not eligible for the beta program as stated in our Children's Privacy section.
+We continue to monitor regulatory developments globally and will implement appropriate measures if our service scope changes or if similar laws in other jurisdictions require compliance.

+**Content Classification**: Our plugin provides workspace organization functionality and does not host, generate, or distribute content that would be classified as harmful under current legislation.

 ## Definitions

 - **Personal Data**: Any information that identifies or can identify an individual